thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 {% include images-gallery.html imageCollection="navigate-to-new-dashboard-state-2" %}

-##### Open in a separate dialog
+##### Open new dashboard state in a separate dialog or in a popup window

 There are times when it doesn't make sense to move to a separate dashboard state to view the details of a widget, and you just want to open it on the same dashboard page.
-For these situations, there is an _Dashboard state display option_ feature that allows opening another [state](/docs/{{docsPrefix}}user-guide/dashboards/#states) on the same page using a configured action.
+For these situations, there is an _Dashboard state display option_ feature that allows opening another [state](/docs/{{docsPrefix}}user-guide/dashboards/#states) on the same page in a separate dialog box or in a popup window.

-To open a state in a separate dialog window on the dashboard you are in, you should:
+In the action settings, select the desired dashboard state display option and make additional window settings such as show/hide dashboard toolbar, popup window width and height, etc.

-Additionally, if you want to open the state in a separate dialog or popup, select the corresponding option from the "Dashboard state display option" dropdown menu in the action settings.
+As an example, consider displaying the new dashboard state in a separate dialog window:

-- Go to edit a previously created action.
-To open the state in a separate dialog or popup window, select the corresponding option from the "dashboard state display option" dropdown menu in the action settings;
+- Select a "Open in separate dialog" option in the "Dashboard state display option" field;
 - By default, the checkbox "Hide dashboard toolbar in dialog" is ticked.
 If you need to see a toolbar in the dialog window, you should uncheck it.
 The toolbar displays entities, time window, dashboard export button, and expand to a fullscreen button;
 - It is optional to adjust a dialog width and height in percents.
 Width is relative to viewport height, and height is relative to width correspondingly;
 - When the action has been configured, save all changes.

-To perform an action and open a dialog window with the new state, click an action cell button next to any entity name.
+To perform an action and open a dialog window with the new state, click an action button next to any entity.

 {% include images-gallery.html imageCollection="navigate-to-new-dashboard-state-3" %}